 [4] In some circumstances, expertise in a particular field of law may be required; often the necessary degree of proficiency will be that of the general practitioner.

+[4A] To maintain the required level of competence, a lawyer should develop an understanding of, and ability to use, technology relevant to the nature and area of the lawyer's practice and responsibilities.
+A lawyer should understand the benefits and risks associated with relevant technology, recognizing the lawyer's duty to protect confidential information set out in section 3.3.

+[4B] The required level of technological competence will depend upon whether the use or understanding of technology is necessary to the nature and area of the lawyer's practice and responsibilities and whether the relevant technology is reasonably available to the lawyer.
+In determining whether technology is reasonably available, consideration should be given to factors including:

+(a) The lawyer's or law firm's practice areas;

+(b) The geographic locations of the lawyer's or firm's practice; and

+(c) The requirements of clients.

 [5] A lawyer should not undertake a matter without honestly feeling competent to handle it, or being able to become competent without undue delay, risk or expense to the client.
 The lawyer who proceeds on any other basis is not being honest with the client.
 This is an ethical consideration and is distinct from the standard of care that a tribunal would invoke for purposes of determining negligence.